Disability and SpLD e.g. dyslexia

 The University has various specialist advisers who have a range of different roles.

 - Specialist Learning Development Adviser / Specialist Learning Adviser you may see these staff if you have a SpLD / Autism (ASD)

 - Disability Officer if you have a disability / or a diagnosed mental health condition or would like to chat to someone

 The appointment will discuss with you:

 - the loan of digital recorders to record teaching sessions (for which you need to seek permission)

-- accessing the Disabled Students Allowance - many funding bodies offer an additional allowances called Disabled Students Allowance (DSA) which cover the costs of additional support that you may incur at University and for further adjustments such as access and training for IT equipment / assistive software and access to non-medical help such as specialist study skills / mentors
+- accessing the Disabled Students Allowance - many funding bodies offer an additional allowance called Disabled Students Allowance (DSA) which covers the costs of additional support that you may incur at University and for further adjustments such as access and training for IT equipment / assistive software and access to non-medical help such as specialist study skills / mentors

 - if you are unable to access the DSA, the University has other funds that may be available to support your learning and access to your course

 - discuss support on and access to any professional placements you may have

-At the end of the meeting these discussions will become part of an individual disablity/SpLD action plan which will be with your consent circulated to your academic team and other services.
+At the end of the meeting these discussions will become part of an individual disablity/SpLD action plan which will, with your consent, be circulated to your academic team and other services.
 This will ensure that there is an awareness of your needs and adjustments and that the right support is available to you whilst you are studying with us.

 "The support you get from this Uni is fantastic.
 Anyone can reach their goals or do whatever they want if they have the mixture of strong determination and the ability to ask for help."